 Use case

-Internal comms teams use Shootsta to produce executive video, town hall recaps, and employee onboarding content at scale.
-Comms records, Shootsta editors finish, every output ships in 48 hours.
+Internal communications specialists and strategists use Shootsta to produce executive video, town hall recaps, and employee onboarding video at scale.
+Comms records, Shootsta editors finish, every video ships in 48 hours.

 The internal comms video problem